bpippal/herofinder/README.md

 <br>
 The webpage is also responsive.
 <br>
-Favourite list is persisted on page refresh and the data is over-writted when new hero's are added.
+Favourite list is persisted on page refresh.

 https://bpippal.github.io/herofinder/